Sell Your Brand/Business

 The first step is to fill out our intake form below.
 We’ll ask a few high-level questions about your business – top level sales, approximate gross margin, types of products sold, etc. We will keep this information confidential.
 If we are interested, we’ll then ask for some more detailed information and at that time we’re happy to sign an NDA (Non-Disclosure Agreement) before you send us that information.
 That will include things like financials broken down by product, by month, etc. Then we’ll schedule a phone call to review this and ask any questions we might have.
 After that, if we are interested then we’ll make an offer on the brand via a Letter of Intent (LOI).
 This will outline the price we’re offering, the payment terms and other stipulations.
 This is typically a 1-2 page document so its an easy read!
 You can choose to accept our offer, reject it, or counter it.
 If and when we come to a mutual agreement then we typically conduct a “Due Diligence” period during which we simply verify that the numbers you provided are accurate, and ask you to provide the information we’ll need to take over the brand at closing.
 This typically takes anywhere from 10 to 30 days.
 The last step is then closing – we’ll both sign a final sale agreement (this one will be a longer document!) and we’ll transfer the money to your account and you’ll give us the keys to the brand.

 Want to take the first step and see how much your business is worth?
-Fill out our acquisition interest form below to get started.
+Fill out our acquisition interest form on this page to get started.

 - How much is my Amazon business worth?